Deafness and autism

 Autism Spectrum Disorder (ASD) is a lifelong, developmental condition that affects the way a person communicates, interacts and processes information.
-The condition will vary greatly from person to person and throughout their life.
-All autistic people share certain characteristics.
+It's important to remember that autism is a spectrum and how autism affects someone will vary greatly from person to person.
+As a spectrum disorder, autism can range from mild to quite significant learning difficulties.

 - Difficulties with social communication and interaction, for example avoiding eye contact, not drawing parents’ attention to objects or events, difficulty understanding other people’s feelings or emotions.

 - Repetitive behaviours, activities and routines, for example fixating on particular things, or being resistant to change.

 - An over- or under-sensitivity to sounds, touch, tastes, smells, light, colours, temperatures or pain, for example startling easily or appearing to find noise painful.